Friday, 28 June 2013

 1 egg beaten

 Put the dried fruit, sugar and tea in a bowl and leave for 3 hours or until the tea is absorbed.
 (I left it overnight and it worked well).
 Beat in the egg and the flour.
 Pour into a 2lb/1 kg loaf tin.
 Bake in a preheated oven at 180C (Fan 160C)/Mark 3/350F for an hour to an hour and a half.
 (I found 1 hour was enough.)
 Allow to cool on a wire rack.

-I’m pleased to say that it didn’t rain when we visited Scotland in June (well not in Fort William) so we didn’t get a soaking!
-Many thanks to Jackie for her fabulous recipe.
-I can’t wait to go back and stay again before too long.
-In the meantime, we’re enjoying her Tea Loaf!
-Will you share a recipe on Grandma’s Blog?
+I’m pleased to say that it didn’t rain when we visited Scotland this time so we didn’t get a soaking!
+Many thanks to Jackie for sharing a fabulous recipe.